find index of minimum value in list python

 Output : The minimum value occurs at 2nd, 8th and 11th indices.

-Let’s discuss the above-mentioned two cases using different appr3oaches along with examples.
+Let’s discuss the above-mentioned cases using different approaches along with examples.

-The python has a built-in function of min() which returns the minimum value in the list and index() which returns the index of the element.
-These two functions can be used to find the index of a minimum element in a single line code.
+The python has a built-in function of min() which returns the minimum value in the list.
+Then, pass this minimum value to the index() function which returns the index of the element.
+These two functions are used in combination to find the index of a minimum element in a single line code.

 Given a list, find the index of a minimum element.